 Today’s community colleges have the ability to be on the cutting edge.
 They have tight business partnerships and federal grants to meet the needs of today’s workforce.
 They can incorporate new technologies and programs quickly.
 For example, Columbus State Community College has partnerships with Amazon AWS, Intel, and Huntington and offer specialized certifications that industry (especially IT) employers seek.

 Community colleges have adopted more of the social elements you would find in a traditional college.
 About 28 percent of two-year colleges in the U.S. offer on-campus housing.
 That figure has been growing in the past several years.
 Many are also adopting extracurricular activities and even athletics.

-Did you know “more students attend community college than any other type of higher-education institution”?
-In 2016, 8.5 million students attended community colleges.
+Community colleges enrolled 8.9 million students in the 2020-21 academic year, representing 41% of undergraduates.
 However, only 15% of those students earn a bachelor’s degree in six years.
 Student failure occurs when students are not academically prepared for college, run into financial obstacles, do not have the proper academic guidance, and do not have a plan in place for continuing.